sbabic/swupdate/doc/source/roadmap.rst

 There are two major aspects to be considered for binary deltas that must be investigated:

 - which is the reference ?
-A delta means there is a untouched copy of the software that can be used as base.
+A delta means there is an untouched copy of the software that can be used as base.
 It must be verified that this copy is not corrupted or changed after its delivery and it is suitable for an update.
 Nevertheless, it should be